 Video cameras are used to monitor student behavior on school buses transporting students to and from school or extracurricular activities.
 Video surveillance shall be used only to promote the order, safety and security of students, staff and property.
-In order in protect our students' privacy, tapes may only be viewed by school personnel and the SRO.
+In order in protect our students' privacy, tapes may be viewed by school personnel and the SRO.
+Parents/guardians may submit a formal request to view bus video as it applies to their child.